 The Government has set up an online portal which went live on 20 April.
-Employers can use the portal to claim the grant.
-Employers will have to provide all the information about their claim; the number of furloughed employees, NI numbers etc and will also have to calculate what they are claiming for each employee.
+You can use the portal to claim the grant.
+You will have to provide all the information about your claim; the number of furloughed employees, NI numbers etc and will also have to calculate what you are claiming for each employee.

 Under the original scheme, you could claim 80% of the amount paid in the same period in the previous year or an average over the previous 12 months, whichever is the higher.